dvsa/vol-page-objects/README.md

 # Page Objects
 A library for interacting with the dvsa internal and external (self serve) site.

-It is intended to be used by multiple test frameworks that require interaction with the site before asserting what state it should be in, an example of this would be functional tests, responsive tests, and penetration testing with ZAP.
+***NOTE:*** This library does not contains the different tasks that can be undertaken on the site and just contains the page objects of the site.